-In this tutorial, learn how to convert a web page to PDF (sometimes called convert HTML to PDF) or how to convert an entire website to PDF using Acrobat X or XI.
+In this tutorial, learn how to create PDF by converting a web page to PDF or how to convert an entire website to PDF.
 There are two different ways to convert a web page to PDF using Acrobat, you can either do this from a supported web browser using the PDFMaker plug or directly within Acrobat.

 Lori Kassuba December 13, 2011